savonet/book/language.md

 - `or`: disjunction,
 - `not`: negation.

-Booleans typically orgininate from comparison operators, which take two values and return booleans:
+Booleans typically originate from comparison operators, which take two values and return booleans:

 - `==`: compares for equality,